Episode 3

 Speaker C:

-Little weird shit, you know what I mean?
+Little weird, you know what I mean?

 Speaker C: